meisei4/yakuzaishi/README.md

 ## Overview

-薬剤師 is a game project built with Rust, utilizing the Amethyst game engine (https://book.amethyst.rs/book/stable/) The project is intended to be a way to learn the Entity Component System (ECS) design pattern as well as learn general game design tooling.
+薬剤師 is a game project built with Rust, utilizing the Amethyst game engine (https://book.amethyst.rs/book/stable/)

+- **General Purpose**: The project is intended to be a way to learn the Entity Component System (ECS) design pattern as well as learn general game design tooling.

-- **Tiled Map Integration**: `tiled`, is being used as the Tiled Map Editor (https://www.mapeditor.org/) and parser (https://docs.rs/tiled/latest/tiled/)
+- **Tooling**: `tiled`, is being used as the Tiled Map Editor (https://www.mapeditor.org/) and parser (https://docs.rs/tiled/latest/tiled/)

 ## Project Structure